Spinal Stenosis Treatment in Flowood, MS

 Some neurosurgeons specialize exclusively on brain surgery, while some specialize on spine surgery.
 Of course, there are neurosurgeons who split their practice between the two.

 If you or someone you know has spinal stenosis, come to Jackson Pain Center today!
 Our kind and compassionate staff are experienced in treating spinal stenosis and can help provide you with relief and alleviation of your symptoms.
 If your symptoms are severe, do not hesitate to book an appointment with one of our specialists today.
 Contact our office today to talk with a member of our specialist team.
-We are located at 1190 North State Street, Suite 102, Jackson, MS 39202.
-We serve patients from Jackson MS, Pearl MS, Richland MS, Florence MS, Byram MS, Ridgeland MS, Clinton MS, Madison MS, and the entire central Mississippi area.
+We are located at 1 Layfair Drive, Suite 400 Flowood, MS 39232.
+We serve patients from Flowood MS, Jackson MS, Pearl MS, Richland MS, Ridgeland MS, Langford MS, Brandon MS, and the entire central Mississippi area.

 Additional Services You May Need